gt-marine-robotics-group/firmware-base/README.md

       - **Memory and Packet Design - INTERMEDIATE - OPTIONAL**
   Protobuf is packed pretty well, and at the moment we don't have much memory usage, but this is just something to look into for more efficient communication.
 Protobuf and COBS are already mad efficient so you'd have to be using structs and memory mapping to do this, might actually be ADVANCED.

+17.  **Pico Probe working for debugging purposes**
+   Added a utility folder with helper .uf2 files for debugging, as well as debugging environments to the platform.ini.
+- **Debugging capabilities - INTERMEDIATE/ADVANCED**
+  Edit from 2/8: Due to Protobuf dominating the Serial connection, would be very nice to have because debug print statements don't work.
+Am currently debugging through the Protobuf receiver like a debug UART.
+  Look into picoprobe.
+Also seems pretty straightforward since there are plenty of examples.

 ## Graveyard
 This section is for interesting ideas that realistically will not happen.
 If you're super cool and wanna be a necromancer or whatever, I would consider trying these out because these are very interesting project ideas that will strengthen your understanding of firmware and using the Pi Pico, and could also be a flex with resume or career fair discussion.
 Just this career fair, I spent 40 minutes talking about some of the fancy PIO stuff I'm trying, so this could help you too.
 - ~~**I2C Data Collection through PIO - ADVANCED**